microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 > void interface_func() **noexcept**

-extern "C" functions aren't considered noexcept by default.
-Consider marking them noexcept.
+The `extern "C"` functions aren't considered `noexcept` by default.
+Consider marking them `noexcept`.
 Keep in mind that `noexcept` specifier is a C++ feature.
-If you need to add `noexcept` specifier to a public header or any other header that should be compatible with a pure C compiler make sure to use `__cplusplus` guards.
+If you need to add `noexcept` specifier to a public header or any other header that should be compatible with a C compiler make sure to use `__cplusplus` guards.
 For example:

 ```c++